-General: The District administers the Trust, a contributory single-employer defined benefit healthcare plan through a third-party.
-The Trust provides postemployment medical, prescription drug and employee assistance program benefits to eligible retirees and their spouses by paying member premiums.
+General: The District has established a trust to prefund other post-employment obligations for a single employer defined benefit healthcare plan through a third-party.
+Post employment benefits include medical, dental, vision, prescription drugs and employee assistance programs for eligible retirees.
 Benefit provisions are established and amended through contract negotiations with labor unions and must be approved by the District's Board of Trustees.
-Membership consists of 39 retirees currently eligible to receive benefits, and 425 eligible active plan members.
+Membership consists of 30 retirees currently eligible to receive benefits, and 417 eligible active plan members.

 Contributions: Contributions to the Trust are funded entirely by the employer.
 The Trust was established and may be amended by the Retirement Board of Authority.
-For the June 30, 2021 measurement date, the District employer contribution of \$982,770 from unrestricted District funds.
+During the year ended June 30, 2023, the District made an employer contribution of \$915,222 from unrestricted District funds.
 Contributions are not required and any additional contributions by the District would be discretionary.
 Retiree benefits and administrative expenses are funded from the contribution and investment earnings.